-Q1: What are the maximum amounts of election expenses for the 2021 Election Committee Subsector Elections?
+Q1: What is the maximum amount of election expenses for the 2022 Chief Executive Election?

-A1: In accordance with section 2 of the Maximum Scale of Election Expenses (Election Committee) Order (Cap.
-554I), the maximum amounts of election expenses applicable to each candidate for the 2021 Election Committee Subsector Elections are as follows -
+A1: In accordance with section 2(b) of the Maximum Amount of Election Expenses (Chief Executive Election) Regulation (Cap.
+554A), the maximum amount of election expenses per candidate for the 2022 Chief Executive Election is \$17,600,000.